StanSkrivanek/git_basics/lesson_03.md

 ~/desktop/gtest > master > tree .git/objects
 ```

-We see SHA of our stashed file
+We see SHA of our staged file

 ```bash
 .git/objects